Silver Spirit deck plans

 Each of the Silver Spirit cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Silver Spirit staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Silver Spirit cruise ship deck plan shows a total of 270 staterooms (all suites) for 540 passengers (max capacity is 648 guests), served by 376 crew/staff.
 The boat has 12 decks (9 passenger-accessible, 8 with cabins), 5 restaurants, 9 lounges and bars, 1 pool, 3 jacuzzies, 6 elevators.
 Passenger use laundrettes (butler- and self-service laundry facilities) are located on cabin decks 5, 6, 7, 8, 9, 10 and 11.
 Detergent is provided.

 Silver Spirit is among the not so many cruise vessels providing top luxury deals on the premium all-inclusive market.
 All Silversea deals as prices are inclusive of the onboard drinks (including alcohol /fine wines, premium spirits, champagnes, in-room mini-bar beverages), also of tipping/gratuities and the Wi-Fi Internet (since 2016).

 When booking your Silver Spirit cruise deals, it is advisable to make also dining reservations for the speciality restaurant(s) you wish to visit.
 Those are La Champagne (French /24 seats), Seishin (Japanese /24 seats) and La Terrazza (Italian, in the evenings only /70 seats).

 MS Silver Spirit deck plan changes 2018 refurbishment review

-At the end of September 2017, the shipowner Silversea announced plans for the company's first ever ship lengthening project.
+At the end of September 2017, Silversea announced plans for the company's first-ever ship lengthening project.

 During drydock 2018 (March 5 - May 3, done by the Italian shipbuilder Fincantieri at Palermo shipyard, Sicily), MS Silver Spirit was lengthened by inserting a prebuilt midsection (length 15 m / 49 ft).
 This made Silver Spirit the world's first stretched luxury cruise ship.
 The new section (hull and superstructure) added to the liner a total of 34 new cabins (6x Silver Suites, 26x Veranda Suites, 2x Panorama Suites).